fwojcik/smhasher3/hashes/README.latersteps.md

 Here are some cases where trickier bytewswapping approaches might sneak in:

-- Hashes which use fancy ways to read the tail of the input which can be a less than a "block" of data.
+- Hashes which are not ENDIAN_INDEPENDENT and which use fancy ways to read the tail of the input which can be a less than a "block" of data.
 The original code might look like:
   ```cpp
   // Reads the last 1-7 bytes.
   // This deliberately reads beyond the end of the input buffer.